zajichek/zajichek/_codex_suggestions/03_blog_post_template_and_seo_recommendations.md

 ### How to verify
 Read the final section of the post and confirm the FAQ answers common reader questions without repeating the whole article.

-## Recommendation 6: Review Future-Dated And Draft Posts Before Publishing
+## Recommendation 6: Review Draft Status And Publication Metadata Before Publishing

 ### Purpose
 Dates affect RSS feeds, listings, sitemap timing, and reader trust.
-Draft and future-dated posts should be intentional.
+Draft status, publication date, and descriptions should be intentional before a post becomes public.

 ### Current issue
-Several posts have dates after the current project date context or are marked `draft: true`, including files such as `post/the-worst-lead-in-hockey/index.qmd`, `post/bernoullis-fallacy-of-the-transposed-conditional/index.qmd`, and several healthcare/readmissions posts dated in late 2025 or 2026.
-This may be intentional scheduling, but it should be checked before public rendering.
+As of July 9, 2026, the sampled post dates are not future-dated, but several posts are still marked `draft: true`, including:

+- `post/bernoullis-fallacy-of-the-transposed-conditional/index.qmd`
+- `post/effective-research-data-science/index.qmd`
+- `post/i-am-not-data-driven/index.qmd`
+- `post/objectifying-statistics/index.qmd`
+- `post/subtle-mistranslations-and-their-aggregated-impact/index.qmd`
+- `post/sweet-spot-for-ai-coding-assistants-in-data-science-work/index.qmd`
+- `post/tips-on-creating-your-own-shiny-server/index.qmd`
+- `post/why-an-estimand-for-flux/index.qmd`

+The older recommendation named `post/the-worst-lead-in-hockey/index.qmd` as a draft, but it now appears to be published with a June 4, 2026 date.

 ### Suggested change
 Maintain a quick publication checklist for date, draft status, description, image, categories, and links before publishing a post.